Meal Plan FAQ

 A student on a fixed meal plan (10, 14, 19, or 24) has the opportunity to use that number of meals each week.
 The unused meals do not accumulate and do not figure into a refund.

 Yes!
-If you have meals available, you can bring a non-UW-W guest to eat on weekends beginning at dinner on Thursday through Sunday Late Night.
+If you have meals available, you can bring a non-UW-W guest to eat from dinner on Thursday through Sunday late night.
 One guest is allowed per meal period.
 Just tell the cashier you have a guest.

 Extra guest meals may also be purchased with Dining Dollars, Purple Points, cash, check or credit card.
 You will save 15% by using Dining Dollars in the Esker Dining Hall, Prairie Street Cafe or Drumlin Hall.
 You will receive a 10% discount at all other on-campus restaurants.
 You will save the 5.5% sales tax when using Purple Points.